benmiller314/cdm2019fall/plans/lesson-26.md

 # Introduction to Finality

-**Work to have done**: Submit final-for-now website, with source files, and [reflection](https://github.com/pitt-cdm/miller2019spring/issues/13)
+**Work to have done**: Submit final-for-now group project, with source files

 **Plan for the Day**:
 1. Reorient; reflect.
 (5-10 min)<!-- metaphors for learning -->